delvedor/Tyval/README.md

 <a name="maxArray"></a>
 #### .array().max(number)
 Checks if the `value.length` is lower than the passed max value.
-`number` is the number value to state.
+`number` is the number value to check.

 <a name="minArray"></a>
 #### .array().min(number)
 Checks if the `value.length` is higher than the passed min value.
-`number` is the number value to state.
+`number` is the number value to check.

 <a name="lengthArray"></a>
 #### .array().length(number)
 Checks if the `value.length` is the same as the passed value.
-`number` is the length number value to state.
+`number` is the length number value to check.

 <a name="containsArray"></a>
 #### .array().contains(value)